oslo-pm/oslo-pm.github.io/_posts/2018-09-04-pre-and-post-conf-npw2018.md

 > tinkering with technology, meet and work on their projects, and learn from
 > each other.

-You can bring your own beverage to this event, but there's also wending machines, where you can buy your own drinks.
+You can bring your own beverage to this event, but there's also a vending machine there where you can buy Club Mate and beer.